We host FemHack, the hackathon that challenges gender inequality in technology

 - Naiara Chaler (Aticco)

-- Kasia Adamowicz y Alinne Shedid Harnen (Assembler Institute of Technology)
+- Kasia Adamowicz and Alinne Shedid Harnen (Assembler Institute of Technology)

-What made the event stand out was the active participation of the leading companies Novartis y Banco Santander.
-These not only participated as sponsors of the event, but also as a recruiting companies with the intention of capturing female talent.
+What completed the event was the active participation of leading companies Novartis y Banco Santander.
+These not only participated as sponsors of the event, but also as recruiting companies with the intention of capturing female talent.

-NUWE set up a meeting space between participants aspiring to find employment and these companies through the virtual simulation platform Gather.
+NUWE provided a meeting space for participating job seekers and companies through the virtual simulation platform Gather.

-In addition to numerous prizes for the winners of each mode of the Hackathon (including a 23.8" Huawei display), the prestigious programming schools Ironhack, CodeOp, 4Geeks Academy y Assembler Institute of Technology offered scholarships for their courses and master's degrees to all the participants of the event who were interested, the latter offering a 100% scholarship for the Software Development master's degree to one of the winners of the Hackathon.
+In addition to numerous prizes for the winners of each Hackathon category (such as a 23.8" Huawei screen), the prestigious programming schools Ironhack, CodeOp, 4Geeks Academy and Assembler Institute of Technology offered scholarships for their courses and master's degrees to all participants of the event who were interested, with the latter offering a 100% scholarship for the Software Development master's degree to one of the Hackathon winners.

-With The International FemHack, NUWE's objective was to give more visibility to women in the technology sector, increase female recruitment and create references for the new generations.
+With The International FemHack, NUWE's goal has been to give more visibility to women in the technology sector, increase female hiring, and create role models for new generations.

-So, during a weekend women from different parts of the world challenged the algorithm of gender inequality in the technology sector, and they will continue (and we will continue) to do so until it is no longer necessary to organize this type of hackathon as The International FemHack.
+Thus, during a weekend women from different parts of the world challenged the algorithm of gender inequality in the technology sector, and will continue (and we will continue) doing so until it is no longer necessary to organize this type of hackathon like The International FemHack.